kelwyres/Bactabolize/README.md

 Metabolic model construction is run using the `bactabolize draft_model` command.
 Once a model is constructed, Bactabolize then tests the model for growth on your choice of media under your choice of atmosphere.
 If the model does not grow under these conditions, `bactabolize patch_model` should be run to add additional reactions.

+### Reference model choice

+To accurately capture the metabolism of your intended isolates and build high-quality models, choosing a good reference model is essential.
+Many approaches will use single strain models, which may not have enough diversity to capture your intended isolate's reactions.
+Other approaches will use universal models, which can overestimate reaction presence in a genome.
+We have constructed a high-quality, curated [Klebsiella pneumoniae Species Complex (*Kp*SC) pan metabolic model](https://github.com/kelwyres/KpSC-pan-metabolic-model), built from 37 *Kp*SC genomes, for use as a *Klebsiella* reference model.

 ### Options